jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 :date: 2017-07-06 23:00
 :tags: language:python, topic:testing
 :category: Code
-:summary: A short guide to using the Arrange Act Assert pattern of testing with
+:summary: The first in a series of posts about the Arrange Act Assert pattern
-          Python.
+          of testing with Python.
+This post introduces the pattern and its constituent parts.
 :scm_path: content/1706-arrange-act-assert-for-python.rst

 This is the first post in a series exploring the Arrange Act Assert pattern and